trofi/trofi.github.io.gen/posts/332-gcc-15-bugs-pile-2.md

 - `preprocessor`: 1

 Surprisingly this time `c++` is at the top of the list.
 It feels like coroutine related bugs pushed the needle.
-Otherwise `middle-end` and `tree-optimization` that follow are expected.
+Otherwise, `middle-end` and `tree-optimization` that follow are expected.

 ## parting words